hoffmangroup/mccf1/README.md

-# MCC-F1Curve #
+# mccf1 #

-MCC-F1Curve: a method to evaluate the performance of binary classification models
+mccf1: a method to evaluate the performance of binary classification models

 ## Summary ##

-The MCC-F1Curve reads an input dataset of real values and prediction values of binary classification, and outputs the corresponding MCC-F1 score metric and the best confusion matrix threshold of the prediction.
+The mccf1 reads an input dataset of real values and prediction values of binary classification, and outputs the corresponding MCC-F1 score metric and the best confusion matrix threshold of the prediction.
 It can also plot the MCC-F1 score curve.

 ## Installation ##

+The mccf1 package is now available on CRAN: [https://cran.r-project.org/package=mccf1](https://cran.r-project.org/package=mccf1)

-To run MCC-F1Curve, you need to have the following programs and packages installed in your machine:
+To run mccf1, you need to have the following programs and packages installed in your machine:

 * R (version 3.3.3)
 * R **ROCR** package